Evgeny Schwartz: The Dragon

 In 1944, Schwartz completed the satirical play The Dragon, which was seen as subversive in the political climate of post-war Russia.
 The play tells the story of the knight Lancelot, who sets out to slay the dragon.
 However, in his quest, he stumbles on a community governed by a bureaucratic hierarchy using the dragon to cover their own use of power.
-A filmed version, To Kill a Dragon, was produced in 1988.
+In 1985 an opera based on the play was composed by the Swiss composer Jost Meier and a filmed version, To Kill a Dragon, was produced in 1988.

 This play, the most "mature" of Schwartz's plays, is a political satire aimed at totalitarianism in all forms.
 The plot is based on the attempt of the hero, Lancelot, to liberate people in a land suffering under Dragon's brutal rule.
 But his efforts meet with resistance, since most of the people have gotten used to the Dragon and considered his methods, though harsh, the only possible way; their souls become, in a way, crippled with this inability and unwillingness to resist.
 Says the Dragon in the play: "You see, the human soul is very resilient.
 Cut the body in half — and the man croaks.
 But tear the soul apart — and it only becomes more pliable, that's all.
 No, really, you couldn't pick a finer assortment of souls anywhere.
 Only in my town.
 Souls with no hands.
 Souls with no legs.
 Mute souls, deaf souls, chained souls, snitch souls, damned souls."

 Lancelot killing the Dragon in a fight did not free the people; all that changed was the Burgomaster acceding to the position formerly occupied by the Dragon and demanding that Elsa, the same girl who was destined to be sacrificed to the Dragon, become his wife.
 When Lancelot returns to the town a year later, he realizes that his task is much more complex: "This is going to be a very meticulous job...
 We have to kill the dragon in each one of them."